Quantum GraviElectro Dynamics: Yang--Mills--Utiyama Lagrangian

-We do not apply the Einstein convention of repeated suffixes for those with a hat.
-There are twelve independent components in (\ref{wpolvec}) owing to four constraints of $\hat{a}\neq b$.
-We set remnant twelve components to
+There are twelve independent components in (\ref{wpolvec}) due to four constraints of $\hat{a}\neq b$.
+We set the remaining twelve components to

-without loss of generality.
-Therefore, we re-define the gauge fixing Lagrangian as
+without loss of generality (See section 2.7 of Ref.\cite{Kurihara:2025tro}.)
+Therefore, we redefine the gauge-fixing Lagrangian as

-Equation (\ref{Wgauge2}) provides four constraints on $\omega_{\dot{a}}^{ b}$.
-In addition, there are six on-shell conditions; thus, two physical degrees of freedom remain in theory.
-The graviton is the quantized spin-connection field in our theory and is a massless spin-two particle.
-The little group concerning the graviton in four-dimensional space-time is $SO(2)$, which has two degrees of freedom and is consistent with the above discussion.
+We note that the dimensional factor, $\lp$, is encapsulated in $\CCC$ and disappears in the gauge-fixing Lagrangian, as in (\ref{Wgauge}).
+The equation (\ref{Wgauge2}) provides four constraints on $\hat\omega_{\dot{a}}^{ b}$.
+In addition, there are six on-shell conditions, which leaves two physical degrees of freedom in the theory.
+The graviton is the quantized spin connection field in our theory, and it is a massless spin-two particle.
+The little group concerning the graviton in four-dimensional spacetime is $SO(2)$, which has two degrees of freedom and is consistent with the above discussion.

-Next, we construct the ghost Lagrangian, which provides an interaction term among ghosts and physical fields.
-We require further simplification for the ghost/anti-ghost fields.
-The role of the Faddeev--Popov ghost is to preserve the Ward identity and to ensure the unitarity of gravitational scattering amplitudes.
-The quantum theory requires ghost fields as many as a dimension of the gauge group; that of the Lorentz group is six.
-However, all six components of the graviton are not independent, but it has only two independent components, as discussed above.
-Thus, we need a scalar field each for ghost and anti-ghost fields.
+\paragraph{ghost Lagrangian:} Next, we construct the ghost Lagrangian, which provides an interaction term between the ghosts and the physical fields.
+We need a further simplification for the ghost/anti-ghost fields.
+The role of the Faddeev-Popov ghost is to preserve the Ward identity and to ensure the unitarity of the gravitational scattering amplitudes.
+Quantum theory requires as many ghost fields as the dimension of the gauge group, which is six for the Lorentz group.
+However, all six components of the graviton are not independent, but only two independent components, as discussed above.
+So we need one scalar field each for ghost and anti-ghost fields.
+Owing to the BRST transformation of the spin connection field, the local ghost is anti-symmetric concerning its two suffixes.